DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/appearance-customization/conditional-formatting.md

 * **Top-Bottom** - Highlights a specific number of top/bottom values (Top N, Bottom N).
 * **Average** - Highlights values above or below the average value.
 * **A Date Occurring** - Highlights date-time values that are within a specified interval.
-* **Expression** - Allows you to use complex conditions to apply formatting.
+* **Expression** - Uses complex conditions to apply formatting.
 You can also pass dashboard parameters to expressions.
 * **Icon and Color Ranges** - Allows you to apply formatting by displaying specific icons for different ranges of values.
 You can select a predefined set of icons or use a specific icon for each range.
 * **Color Ranges** - Allows you to apply formatting using specific colors for different ranges of values.
 You can select a predefined set of colors or use custom appearance settings to highlight values within specified ranges.
 * **Gradient Ranges** - Allows you to apply formatting using gradient color scales.